stha2021/ToDoApp/README.md

-# ToDoApp
+# todolistApp
-This is to do app for Component 2 of Mobile Application Development.
+This is to do list application for component 2 of  mobile application.
+ It is a todo list  mobile application which helps user in listing their works.